binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 You, as the application administrator, have the upper hand when it comes to actively defending against attackers.
 This can be done by creating behaviours that respond to specific out-of-the-ordinary requests with misleading feedback and/or behaviour that builds the attacker's confidence, and ultimately wastes their time.

-when spending the attacker's budget for them, you are ultimately depleting their resources, which causes them to make silly mistakes, be caught, and/or just run out of time.
+When spending the attacker's budget for them, you are ultimately depleting their resources, which causes them to make silly mistakes, be caught, and/or just run out of time.

 ## 4. SSM Risks that Solution Causes {#web-applications-risks-that-solution-causes}